Snowy Mountains Alpine Walk

 Summit Mount Kosciuszko, Australia’s highest peak, and complete the entire 56 km Snowies Alpine Walk, returning each evening to the comfort of Snowbird Lodge in Charlotte Pass.

-On this fully supported trek, you’ll carry just a day pack as you explore the entirety of the world-class trail.
+On this fully supported trek, you’ll carry just a day pack as you explore the entirety of this world-class trail.
 Wander among majestic snow gums, follow the mighty Snowy River, and discover the unique flora and fauna of this alpine ecosystem.
 From the summit of Mount Kosciuszko (2,228 m), you’ll be rewarded with panoramic views over Australia’s high country.

 Guided Walking Tour Overview